 Our insurance subsidiaries' ability to pay dividends to their parent is based on reported capital, surplus, and dividends paid within the prior 12 months.
 During the first quarter of 2020, EICN made a \$20.0 million cash dividend payment to its parent company.
 As a result of that payment, EICN's dividend capacity is limited to \$1.1 million without prior regulatory approval for the remainder of 2020.
-For 2020, the maximum dividend that may be paid by EPIC without prior regulatory approval is \$21.7 million; ECIC cannot pay any dividends through September 23, 2020 without prior regulatory approval, and \$32.1 million thereafter; and EAC can pay \$1.2 million of dividends through June 12, 2020, and \$20.9 million thereafter, without prior regulatory approval.
-CIC cannot pay dividends without prior regulatory approval until July 31, 2021.
+During the second quarter of 2020, EPIC made a \$21.7 million cash dividend payment to its parent company, and EAC made a \$20.8 million cash dividend to its parent company.
+As a result of those payments, EPIC cannot pay any dividends through the remainder of 2020 without prior regulatory approval, and EAC's dividend capacity is limited to \$0.1 million for the remainder of 2020 without prior regulatory approval.
+During the third quarter of 2020, ECIC made a \$32.1 million cash dividend payment to its parent company.
+As a result of that payment, ECIC cannot pay any dividends through the remainder of 2020 without prior regulatory approval; and CIC cannot pay dividends without prior regulatory approval until July 31, 2021.

-Total cash and investments at the holding company was \$34.2 million at March 31, 2020, consisting of \$8.7 million of cash and cash equivalents, \$25.2 million of unaffiliated fixed maturity securities, and \$0.3 million of equity securities.
+Total cash and investments at the holding company was \$47.3 million at September 30, 2020, consisting of \$22.8 million of cash and cash equivalents, \$24.1 million of unaffiliated fixed maturity securities, and \$0.4 million of equity securities.
 We do not currently have a revolving credit facility at the holding company because we believe that its cash needs for the foreseeable future will be met with its cash and investments on hand, as well as dividends available from our insurance subsidiaries.